 - When the student receives the email from firstname.lastname@example.org, he or she should log into Employee Self-Service from home, the department or in the Human Resources office to start the I-9 process and then visit Human Resources to show supporting documents.

-- Once the student receives the valid Social Security number from the Social Security Admissions office, he or she must bring either the letter with the Social Security number listed or the Social Security card to Human Resources.
+- Once the student receives the valid Social Security number from the Social Security Admissions office, he or she must bring their Social Security card to Human Resources.

 - Human Resources will make a copy of the Social Security number and update the number on PeopleSoft.

-- Human Resources will notify the initiator of the student's appointment form that a valid Social Security number has been received.
-If a 50 or 60 day reminder was sent to the student, then the department manager, form initiator and department contact will also be notified.
+- Human Resources will notify the initiator of the student's appointment form and the student that a valid Social Security number has been received.
+If a reminder was sent to the student about the Social Security Card, then the form initiator will also be notified.

-- Human Resources must have a valid Social Security number on file by the 60th day of employment.
+- Human Resources must have a valid Social Security number on file by the 15th day of the second month of employment.

-- If Human Resources has not received a valid Social Security number by the 60th day, the hiring department will be contacted.
+- If Human Resources has not received a valid Social Security number by the 15th day of the second month, the hiring department will be contacted.

 - The department is responsible for follow up with the student to ensure valid Social Security number is provided to Human Resources.